CookedPotato-1428/CookedPotato-1428/README.md

 - 👋 Hi, I’m @CookedPotato-1428 🥔
 - 👀 I’m interested in ... ruling the world but now
-- am currtly interested frontend web development
+- am currtly interested backend web development, no more front end.
-- 🌱 I’m currently learning ... reactjs(i barely have any javascript knowledge) and c++
+- 🌱 I’m currently learning ... nodejs(i barely have any javascript knowledge),c++ and rust
-- who does like cooked potatoes?🙂
+- who doesn't like cooked potatoes?🙂

 ps(fried,dried,skined,poached,chips...CHIPS) are all cooked potatoes but chips and Fries 🍟 RULES